Women’s Work Lab is Channel 5 News ‘Hero of the Week’

 The project aiming to get mums across Bristol in to work

-A project running in Bristol and across the South West is helping mums on benefits get into the workplace.
+A project running in Bristol and across the South West is helping unemployed mums and those on benefits get into the workplace.

 Women's Work Lab, was founded by Camilla Rigby and Rachel Mostyn in 2020 and offers classroom training, work placements and career coaching to women who want to boost their confidence and employability skills.